EspeoBlockchain/gardener-server/docs/configuration.rst

 -------------

 Each repository of Gardener project (smart contracts, server, monitor) contains an .env variables file.
 This section is going to explain parameters from them.
-Default parameters are set in a way everything should work correctly when using local test blockchain (ganache) and following `getting-started guide <https://gardener.readthedocs.io/en/latest/getting-started.html>`__.
+Default parameters are set in a way everything should work correctly when using local test blockchain (ganache) and following the :ref:`getting-started` guide.

 Server
 ======